metal3-io/metal3-io.github.io/_posts/2020-02-18-metal3-dev-env-install-deep-dive.md

 ## **Create the Metal³ laboratory**

 > info "Information"
-> A non-root user must exist in the host with passwordless sudo access.
+> A non-root user must exist in the host with password-less sudo access.
 This user is in charge of running the `metal3-dev-env` scripts.

 First thing that needs to be done is, obviously, cloning the `metal3-dev-env` repository: